lofcz/FastCloner/README.md

 FastCloner uses caching by default which makes evaluating properties harder.
 Cloning unmanaged resources, such as `IntPtr`s may result in side-effects, as there is no metadata for the length of buffers such pointers often point to. `ReadOnly` collections are tested to behave well as long as they follow basic conventions.
 Many other features, such as cloning `Dictionary`ies properly while keeping hashcodes, `INotifyPropertyChanged`, `delegate`s, `event`s, `HttpRequest`s / responses, and others are supported.
 If something doesn't work out of the box let me know in the [issues](https://github.com/lofcz/FastCloner/issues), the repository is actively maintained.

+## Performance

+FastCloner aims to _work correctly_ and meet reasonable expectations by default while being fast.
+Benchmarking results are available [here](https://github.com/lofcz/FastCloner/tree/next/FastCloner.Benchmark), check them out!
+By default, fast cloner relies on heavily cached reflection to work.
+An incremental source generator is currently in development as an opt-in alternative for performance-critical scenarios.

 ## License

 [MIT](https://github.com/lofcz/FastCloner/blob/next/LICENSE), simple 💜